What are the 4 types of hair?

 Type 3: Curly

 Calling all curly girls.
-This hair ranges from light ringlets to big spirals and, given its shape and texture, tends to be the most delicate when it comes to frizz, product overuse, and heat damage.
+This curl pattern type ranges from light ringlets to big spirals and, given its shape and texture, tends to be the most delicate when it comes to frizz, product overuse, and heat styling damage.

 3A: These are the largest curls and are often mixed in with some waves.
 Because 3A is on the finer side, it’s relatively easy to style and blow out, which means it requires a little extra TLC when it comes to heat.